wi6y/dudestar_rx/README.md

 # Usage
 Host/Mod: Select the desired host and module (for D-STAR) from the selections.

 Callsign:  Enter your amateur radio callsign.
-A valid license is required to use this software
+A valid license is required to use this software.
+A valid DMR ID is required to connect to DMR servers.
+Contact me via QRZ (AD8DP) if your DMR ID is not found.

+TG:  For DMR, enter the talkgroup ID number.
+A very active TG for testing functionality on Brandmeister is 91 (Brandmeister Worldwide)

 Hit connect with these fields correctly populated and enjoy listening.